- Experience the world of Zen Buddhism in a Japanese temple

 - Dine on a very healthy lunch based on Buddhist philosophy

-- Visit the National Noh Theater and appreciate the art of Noh, a traditional form of Japanese theater
+- Visit the National Noh Theater and appreciate the art of Noh, a traditional form of Japanese theatre

 - Cruise through Tokyo Bay and see the sights of the waterfront district, Odaiba, and the tallest tower in Japan, Tokyo Sky Tree, illuminated at night

-Shojin Ryori (Shojin Cuisine) was introduced together with Buddhism from China in the 6th century, and was originally a minimalist, vegetarian cooking style for Buddhist priests that relies on seasonal ingredients and contains no fish or meat.
+Shojin Ryori (Shojin Cuisine) was introduced together with Buddhism from China in the 6th century, and was originally a minimalist, vegetarian cooking style for Buddhist priests.
+It relies on seasonal ingredients and contains no fish or meat.
 Recently, shojin cuisine attracts attention from around the globe, increasing international interest in traditional Japanese culture and cuisine.

 The next destination is National Noh Theater in Yoyogi.
 Designated as a “Masterpiece of the Oral and Intangible Heritage of Humanity ” by UNESCO, Noh is a unique Japanese stage art that is said to be the oldest in the world.
 It was originally called sarugaku until the Meiji reformations of the late 19th century.
 Noh is historically a theatrical feature based on dance and music.
 The actors tell a story using a unique vocal style called seigaku and musical accompaniment performed by hayashi, all while in a dance-like motion.
 Masks are a trademark of Noh theatre, and like kabuki, is an art form recognised globally.